 If you have a bad day (or a funny five minutes), do you remember what were you doing when you started to feel off?
 As I discussed above, thoughts create feelings.
 But sometimes behaviours cause feelings too, by triggering certain thought patterns.
 For example, you might find that by looking through old photos from a relationship, friendship or life stage that regrettably came to an end, you start thinking thoughts like “I was so much happier back then” and “Look what I lost” which would make you feel sad.
 Rather than trying to change your thoughts in this situation, it’s much easier just to avoid looking at the photos that are likely to trigger you.

 This seems obvious, but sometimes certain behaviours that elicit an emotional response can be tempting or even addictive.
 Take note of any behaviours that tend to make you feel worse, and avoid them, even if you feel like doing them.
-With practise, you will be able to recognise when you are about to do something that is likely to make you feel bad, and replace it with a more helpful behaviour.
+With practice, you will be able to recognise when you are about to do something that is likely to make you feel bad and replace it with a more helpful behaviour.

 Likewise, take note of behaviours that make you feel good, and do more of those!